mfederici/dsit/README.md

 task-agnostic fashion.
 All the task-dependent code is contained into the parameters (such as `encoder` and `decoder`) that are passed to the model.

+Note that the code for the Variational Autoencoder model is completely independent of the specific dataset or architectures.
+Therefore, the same model can be used on all datasets without any need to rewrite or change the code as long as the different data types are handled correctly by the respective encoder and decoder architectures.

 ### Architectures
 Different architectures are implemented in the `code/architectures` folder.
 Each architecture is designed for a specific role (e.g. `Encoder`, `Decoder`, `Predictor`, ...), as a result the same architecture can be used in multiple models.